Selected

 municipalities threw, 190,000 and 200,000

-respectively, each figure by courtesy of local PR men.
+respectively, each figure by courtesy of local PR

-Anyway, they dwarfed Warsaw’s meager 20,000, which
+men.
+Anyway, they dwarfed Warsaw’s meager 20,000,

-that has publicly contested the above estimates.
+hall that has publicly contested the above

-Free Taxis
+Councilors Free Taxis

-Council has voted to scrap ceilings on taxi
+City Council has voted to scrap ceilings

 fares for the city’s cabs from January 1, 2008.
-At
+At the

-the same time it has decided to raise the number of
+same time it has decided to raise the number of

 available taxi licenses for another 600.
 As Krakow